Have you ever wondered whether to use plain or plane? These words sound exactly the same, but they have very different meanings.

 If you are talking about flying or math surfaces, use plane.

-The Origin of Plain or Plane
+The Origin of Plain and Plane

 Understanding the origin helps remove confusion.